 1. Recreational Usage

-Dams serve as bustling hubs for family and sporting recreational activities including boating, waste management funnels, skiing, camping, picnic destinations, hiking trail features, and thriving boat launch facilities.
+Dams serve as bustling hubs for family and sporting recreational activities including boating, water skiing, camping, picnic destinations, hiking trail features, and thriving boat launch facilities.
 Additionally, dams create lively ecosystems for native wildlife.

 2. Prompt Flooding Control

 Dams are a powerful source of flood control and help farmers, residents, and businesses alike divert troublesome flood currents.
 Flood-prone environments without sufficient drainage measures are in peril from loss of life and insurmountable property damage.
 Healthy dams allow public officials to redirect problematic floodwaters for beneficial uses including water body revitalization efforts and water storage.

 3. Water Storage System